JayO-1/system-design-101/README.md

         * When we wish to delete a key, we use a form of null value known as a 'tombstone'.
 This ensures that when the tree is converted into an SSTable, it is marked as deleted
         * Since the contents of SSTables are in order, reads can be done in O(log n) via a binary search
         * We also make two main optimisations on SSTables, to speed reads up further: sparse indexes and bloom filters
-          * Sparse Indexes: A mini-index on top of the contents of the SSTable, that aims to speed up the binary search by providing more refined left and right values.
+          * **Sparse Indexes:** A mini-index on top of the contents of the SSTable, that aims to speed up the binary search by providing more refined left and right values.
-          * Bloom Filter: A data structure optimised for efficiently determining whether an item is **not** present, but may return false positives for whether the item is present.
+          * **Bloom Filter:** A probabilistic data structure optimised for efficiently determining whether an item is **not** present, but may return false positives for whether the item is present.
 We use it to skip over irrelevant SSTables.
         * Since the LSM Tree is in memory, writes are faster, however, reads are slower than B-Trees, since we may have to search the SSTables.
-        * We also run the risk of large disk overhead to store SSTables.
+        * **Compaction:** We also run the risk of large disk overhead to store SSTables.
 We avoid this by merging SSTables in the background, but this means greater CPU overhead.
-* Writes could also be slower since the index also needs to be updated.
 * When loading large amounts of data, it might be faster to disable indices, load the data, then rebuild the indices.

 <p align="center">